C-UAS Factbook

 Typically, there are three types of solution providers:

-1. Startups and Project Companies
+1 - Startups and Project Companies

-Counterdrone is a growing industry now, with numerous startup companies entering every year.
+Counterdrone is a growing industry, with numerous startup companies entering every year.
 The origins of counterdrone startups vary, but many times are a result of development projects or licensing specific technology or intellectual property and building a product around it.
 Innovation coming from startups can be encouraging, however stability of a startup company should also be a point of focus.
 Commercial UAS technology is advancing at a rapid pace.
 As important as a company’s capability today is their engineering team’s vision and technical ability to scale, maintain their solutions, and advance the capability along with the fast moving commercial and after-market sectors.
 Many companies in this space have not yet acquired the necessary team expertise or resources to execute in one or more of these areas.

 Startups and project companies can possibly offer users beneficial options, such as cost-effective products and an innovative approach to the problem.
 Considerations and potential trade-offs come with the company’s ability to maintain relevance and performance against constantly evolving commercial developments, as well as overall quality, sustainability, and on-going support for purchased products.

-2. Prime Contractors
+2 - Prime Contractors

 Prime Contractors and large System Integrators typically can offer significant capabilities in the Counter-UAS market.
 In the past few years, leveraging their access or previous development of high-end solutions for different scenarios, such as mortar detecting radars and IED jammers, large Primes have re-purposed some of these technologies for their new Counter-UAS offerings.
-Prime solutions also utilize existing products such as Radars or RF sensors from third-party companies that have specialized expertise in their respective fields to provide a larger “system of systems” or more complete layered solution.
+Prime solutions also utilize existing products such as radars or RF sensors from third-party companies that have specialized expertise in their respective fields to provide a larger “system of systems” or more complete layered solution.

 A key consideration is the typically higher price of a prime solutions, which makes most of the solutions only feasible for the military.
 Also, re-purposing or “Multi-use” technology such often come with trade-offs or gaps in capability when compared to a technology built specifically for the nuances of UAS operations.
 Timelines and restrictions are other factors as these technologies often result from multi-year development programs funded by the customer, and therefore can be subject to restrictions for export or commercial use.

-3. Established Small Businesses
+3 - Established Small Businesses

 In the middle are companies that have survived their startup growing pains, have industry expertise in a relevant area, and can offer the agility of a dynamic team.
 At this stage, these companies should have evolved from a single-product company and have proven ability to scale production to meet the demand of larger customers.
 They typically have a funding base and or source of revenue that provides stability for their on-going development and support for their customers.